 14. Crafting Short Screenplays That Connect by Claudia Hunter-Johnson

-This book is my jam.
+Personally speaking, this is the best book on shorts that exists.
+Crafting Short Screenplays That Connect by Claudia Hunter-Johnson is my jam.
 Writing short scripts is hard.
 But it's also where I think everyone should start out.
 It also houses my favorite exercise, the Le Menu, which helps you figure out stories that mean a lot to you and what the characters in your story want as well.

 The Le Menu asks the writer to craft five to ten answers to the provided questions.
 After you’re done that, you have the basis for dozens of stories.
 It almost eliminates the excuse of “Writer’s Block.”